kometen/http_post/README.md

 The converter also handles png-files.

-If you find it usefull a tiny donation can be made to the following bitcon address 1BBezZbSQqFAoTrQgYZnt752MDCErV4AjT to cover the cost of running the smallest server (droplet) at Digital Ocean.
+If you find it usefull a tiny donation can be made to the following litecon address MBqiqTdjCcMsvdnxi7dKHiVcwWtWLKJvLo to cover the cost of running the smallest server (droplet) at Digital Ocean.
 And keep it small!